JoshuaKGoldberg/temporal-adventure-bot/README.md

 ## Usage

 You can use this bot integrated with Discord, Slack, or (todo) Twitter.
-Regardless of which integration you intend on using:
+Regardless of which platform integration you intend on using:

 - Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/docs/server/quick-install)).
 - `npm install` to install dependencies.